mannin35/CS-180-Project-5/README.md

 ## Compilation

 If you are not using an IDE, clone the repository and run `javac *.java` to compile all the java files.
-Then, run `java ApartmentsMessager` to run the program.
+Then, run `java ApartmentsMessager` to run the server and `java Client` to run a client instance.

-If you are using an IDE like IntelliJ, clone the repository within it and run the ApartmentsMessager file.
+If you are using an IDE like IntelliJ, clone the repository within it and run the ApartmentsMessager and Client files.

 ## Submission